 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating fellows.
 The term "faculty," including "core faculty," does not imply or require an academic appointment.

-- II.B.1.
+II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+(Core)

+II.B.1.a) The program must have: (Core)